Judicial review in Bangladesh: Constitutional review

-In 2017, the sixteenth amendment to the Bangladeshi constitution was scrapped by the supreme court.
+In 2017, the sixteenth amendment to the Bangladeshi constitution was scrapped by the Supreme Court.

 Administrative review

 In Aruna Sen v.
 Government of Bangladesh, the court set a precedent for nullifying detentions under the Special Powers Act, 1974.
 In Abdul Latif Mirza v.
 Government of Bangladesh, it asserted that natural justice was a well-established part of Bangladeshi law.
 Unlike Malaysia and Sri Lanka, where subjective satisfaction has been sufficient for detention orders, the Bangladeshi apex court has asserted that there must be an objective basis to detention without trial.

 Bangladeshi courts have adopted the doctrine of legitimate expectation developed in Britain and used in other Commonwealth countries.
 The doctrine seeks to prevent abuse of power and irrationality, and assert principles of natural justice and fairness.
-In Biman v.
+In Bangladesh Biman Corporation v.
 Rabia Bashri Irene, the court ruled that a state-owned corporation cannot discriminate against one set of employees while providing more opportunities to another set of employees, while both sets are promised with the same legitimate expectations.
 In Md.
 Shamsul Huda and others v.
 Bangladesh, the court ruled against the government for not consulting the Chief Justice, as was the practice for thirty years, on the appointment of ten additional judges.
 In Bangladesh Soy-Protein Project Ltd v.
 Ministry of Disaster Management and Relief, the court ruled that the government was wrong to discontinue a school feeding program, when there was legitimate expectation not only from the contractual party, but millions of malnourished children.

 Public interest litigation

 Public interest litigation was formally accepted in 1996 in Mohiuddin Farooque v.
 Government of Bangladesh.
-The petitioner, who was the Secretary General of the Bangladesh Environmental Lawyers Association, asked the court to instruct the government to enforce environmental policies in Tangail District, where industries were risking flood control.
+The petitioner, who was the Secretary General of the Bangladesh Environmental Lawyers Association, asked the court to instruct the government to enforce environmental policies in Tangail district, where industries were risking flood control.
 While accepting the petition, Justice Mustafa Kamal commented that “when a public injury or public wrong or an infraction of a fundamental right affecting an indeterminate number of people is involved, any member of the public, being a citizen, or an indigenous association, espousing the public cause, has the right to invoke the Court's jurisdiction”.

-In 2008, the Supreme Court ruled that the Stranded Pakistani community be given citizenship, the right to vote and National ID cards.
+In 2008, the Supreme Court ruled that the stranded Pakistani community be given citizenship, the right to vote and National ID cards.

 In Md.
 Abdul Hakim v.
 Government of Bangladesh, a case involving a madrasa, the court explored the possibility of private bodies coming under the purview of judicial review.
 The madrasa's managing committee, however, was approved by the government.
 Hence, the particular private body was linked to the government.